5 Examples of IoT Applications Powering Insurance in America

 Picked for you: Why Insurance Ecosystems Have Taken on New Urgency in The U.S.

-John Hancock “Vitality”
+John Hancock “Vitality” insurance IoT

-Life insurance heavyweights like John Hancock and even insurance startups like Oscar are using wearables to gamify longevity.
-The former gifts its customers with a Fitbit or an Amazon Halo, they even headlined the Apple Watch introduction, coming on as a partner for the Vitality Program
+Life insurance heavyweights like John Hancock and even insurance startups like Oscar use wearables to gamify longevity.
+The former gifts its customers with a Fitbit or an Amazon Halo, they even headlined the Apple Watch introduction, coming on as a partner for the Vitality Program.
+In 2023 Vitality announced that the price for its most popular life insurance product - ActiveLife - would be directly linked to results from Apple watches worn by its policyholders.

-IoT applications in life insurance was an opportunity to incentivize fitness as one way of reducing claims.
+IoT applications in life insurance were an opportunity to incentivize fitness as one way of reducing claims.
 This was the strategy that powered their launch of Vitality in 2015, partnering with Fitbit.
 Their CEO, Brooks Tingle puts it most succinctly “People live longer, we make more money”.
-John Hancock definitely does not shy away from the economic benefits of insurance customers living a long life and they are encouraging them to live it healthily.
+John Hancock does not shy away from the economic benefits of insurance customers living a long life and they are encouraging them to live it healthily.

 Technology is an important foundation that propels the data collected from the wearables to make life-changing insights.
-The first data sets that were collected were about physical activity but now sleep tracking is just as important.
+The first data sets collected were about physical activity but now sleep tracking is just as important.
 Nutrition tracking was a difficult data set to work with since it is outside the ambit of wearables, which is why Vitality started on the route of healthy eating discounts, for instance, their policyholders get to enjoy 25% discounts when they buy healthy food at most retailers.
 Mental wellness was the next pillar to be added and John Hancock incentivized users through a point system for time spent on a meditation app, Headspace.

 John Hancock IoT integration is a good example of devices not working in isolation but through a connected network.